Facebook

 Types of Mops for Vinyl Floors

 There’s not just one mop to choose from when it comes to vinyl floors.
-It can be quite overwhelming.
+It can be pretty overwhelming.
 But once you know the pros and cons of each kind, you’ll be able to better decide which sounds the best for you!

 Flat Mop